AlbLioDam/Serveur_Rest/README.md

 Edit `connection.js` to change database parameters with yours.

-`afpamon.sql` is a simple sql script used as example in this project.
+`suricat.sql` is a simple sql script used as example in this project.

 This project has been tested with the node version 4.2.x.